royfrancis/royfrancis.github.io/_posts/2016/2016-01-02-swedish-lapland-trip/2016-01-02-swedish-lapland-trip.md

 ---
 date: 2016-01-02 23:23:32
-title: A Trip to Swedish Lapland
+title: Polar adventures through Swedish Lapland
 slug: swedish-lapland-trip
 excerpt: A week long winter roadtrip from Uppsala, Sweden to Narvik, Norway through the pristine taiga landscapes of Swedish Lapland in search of snow, auroras and wildlife.
 categories: